74th Academy Awards: Ceremony information

 Whoopi Goldberg hosted the 74th Academy Awards.

 The Academy wanted to find a new venue for the festivities amid limited seating and rehearsal time concerns with the Dorothy Chandler Pavilion.
-In addition, problems arose regarding staging the Oscars at the Shrine Auditorium because there was difficulty of directing guests from the auditorium where the main event took place to the adjacent Exhibition Hall for the Governor's Ball.
+In addition, problems arose regarding staging the Academy Awards at the Shrine Auditorium because there was difficulty of directing guests from the auditorium where the main event took place to the adjacent Exhibition Hall for the Governor's Ball.
 In August 1997, AMPAS and Canadian development firm TrizecHahn went into negotiations over the development of an entertainment complex located on the corner of Hollywood Boulevard and Highland Avenue adjacent to the Mann's Chinese Theatre.
 Seven months later, both the Academy and TrizecHahn agreed on a twenty-year lease that allowed for the ceremony to be staged at a new venue, which would later be called the Kodak Theatre, located within the property which was also situated near the Hollywood Roosevelt Hotel, the site of the inaugural awards ceremony in 1929.
 This was the first time the ceremony was held in Hollywood since the 32nd ceremony took place at the Pantages Theatre in 1960.
+Due to new venue, the Academy announced that red carpet bleacher seats would now be limited on a reservation basis based on a random selection and a background check.

+In September 2001, AMPAS announced new guidelines in campaigns.
+Screenings with receptions and Q&A with filmmakers were permitted, while VHS and DVD packaging mailed to Academy members could not include graphics.

-In view of the return of the Oscars to Hollywood, the Academy hired film producer and Sony Pictures Entertainment chairman Laura Ziskin in September 2001 to oversee production of the telecast.
+In view of the return of the Academy Awards to Hollywood, the Academy hired film producer and Sony Pictures Entertainment chairman Laura Ziskin in September 2001 to oversee production of the telecast.
 Pierson explained the decision to hire Ziskin saying, "This show is one of the most difficult—if not the most difficult—producing jobs in show business.
 Laura Ziskin brings intelligence, experience and wit expressed in everything she has done."
 This marked the first occurrence that a woman produced the Oscars solo.
 Four months later, Whoopi Goldberg was selected as host of the 2002 ceremony.
 In an article in the Los Angeles Times, Ziskin justified her choice of Goldberg commenting that she has "great warmth, with humor, humanity and social conscience, all qualities that I feel are essential for this year's show.
 I look forward to collaborating with Whoopi to put on a meaningful and entertaining evening."
+John Williams was hired as a music director, for the first time since 48th Academy Awards in 1976; he conducted the orchestra along with Mark Watters.